LKEthridge/Numerical_Methods/README.md

 ## Skills Highlighted

 ## Installation & Usage
 * This project uses pandas, pyplot, numpy, seaborn, time, lightgbm, catboost, and several sklearn libraries.
 It requires python 3.11.
+There data file for this project I was unable to upload due to upload limitations.